 If the injured or sick victim is enrolled as a student at Erskine, the Vice President for Student Services should be notified, whether the accident occurs on or off the campus.
 If unable to contact the Vice President for Student Services or the Dean of Students, notify the Campus Police, who will contact the appropriate person(s).
 If the victim is an Erskine employee, the employee’s department head should be notified.

 The Student Services Office should be notified when serious illness, injury, or death is reported in a student’s family.
-The Office of Student Services will notify administrators, the Chaplain, faculty, and the Public Relations Office of the situation if a student or a student’s family is involved.
+The Office of Student Services will notify administrators, the Chaplain, faculty, and the Marketing & Communications Office of the situation if a student or a student’s family is involved.

 If an employee is involved, notice will be given to OSHA agencies as required by law.